tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/03/lesson.md

       - governing body of world wide web
       - introduce w3schools.com - great reference
   - Final note - you find an unknown file format - OPEN IT IN A TEXT EDITOR TO SEE WHAT IT IS
+    - get the svg file and open it in a broswer and then in the text editor
-5. Image Formats (lecure 10 minutes)
+6. Image Formats (lecure 10 minutes)
   - a little on color theory for computers
+    - remember, each pixel is stored as either three or four color numbers (size difference)
+    - you can count to 0-255 with eight bits (one byte)
+    - hexidecimal is easier to read than bits
+  - a little on resolution
+    - "highest resolution possible" LOC
     - go over the relation between file size and resolution-compression-color.model
+  - one minute exercise - draw a graph of resolution and file size, compression and file size, resolution and image quality, compression and iamge quality
-6. introduce next weeks readings (5 minutes)
+7. introduce next weeks readings (5 minutes)
   - talk for a moment about the software carpentry excercise
   - homework, install git bash on your computer